Advocate, the Holy Spirit whom the Father will send in my name,

 Creighton University Online Ministries

-We have ended our readings from Mark for this Liturgical Year and take up the Gospel of Matthew, which will be part of our readings until Advent.
-The week begins with the beloved teaching of the Beatitudes, found at the beginning of the Sermon on the Mount.
-The Kingdom of God belongs to the lowly, the peacemakers, those persecuted.
-These words are some of the most familiar of all the gospels.
+We take up the Gospel of Matthew, which will be part of our readings for Ordinary Time.
+The week offers us the Sermon on the Mount.
 Jesus urges us to not hide our gifts under a bushel basket but to recognize that “you are the light of the world.”
 Jesus transforms what the people had been taught.
 We are to go beyond not killing; we are to love our enemies.
 He tells us that he has “not come to abolish laws but to fulfill them.”
 Jesus tells us that if we haven't forgiven someone, we should leave our offerings on the altar and go forgive those with whom we need reconciliation.
 He speaks about adultery saying, “If your right eye causes you to sin, tear it out and throw it away.
 It is better for you to lose one of your members than to have your whole body thrown into Gehenna.”
 By the end of the week, we hear Jesus encouraging us to live honestly, making elaborate promises and oaths unnecessary.“Let your ‘Yes' mean ‘Yes,' and your ‘No' mean ‘No,'” he says.
 The words we use are less important than the life we lead.

 Daily Prayer This Week